VICTORIAN SPEEDWAY COUNCIL INCORPORATED

 FUEL TANK PROTECION BARWORK OPTION A

-AREA PROTECTED BY FUEL TANK PROTECION BARWORK
+AREA PROTECTED BY FUEL TANK PROTECTION BARWORK

 Cars with a fuel tank forward of wheel arch must have either fuel protection bar work as in Option A Diagram 3. or option B Diagram 4.

-(Standard Saloon type)
+(Standard saloon type)

 All fuel tank protection bar work to be a minimum 34mm OD x 3mm WT CHS, maximum 42mm OD x 3mm WT CHS.